pimms/cish-playground/README.md

 ### Dependencies

-Cish requires Antlr, CMake, and the Antlr runtime to configure & build properly.
+Cish requires Antlr to generate the syntax files.

 ``
-$ brew install antlr antlr4-cpp-runtime cmake
+$ brew install antlr
 ```

-`cpg.xcodeproj` assumes that the file `libantlr4-runtime.a` is placed in `/usr/local/lib` - if this is
-not the case, remove the build phase that performs this check.

 ### Cish Submodule Initialization

-Run `setup.sh` to ensure that Cish' Xcode project file is created:
+Run `setup.sh` to ensure Xcode project files for Cish and the Antlr runtime is
+created:

 ```
 $ ./setup.sh
 ```

+Compile & run `cpg.xcodeproj`, and you should be good to go!